Ready for another nail in the coffin for nightlife in NYC?

 Limits on Indoor Gatherings at Private Residences

 But wait, there’s more!
 The big kick in the pants accompanied this notice when Governor Cuomo also announced to limit indoor gatherings at private residences to 10 people.
 While indoor dining limits remain at 25% of capacity or bars and restaurants.

-Perhaps this is an effort to get ahead of the rising concerns around underground parties.
+Likely, this is an effort to get ahead of the rising concerns around underground parties.

 Impacts of The Curfew on Upcoming Holidays and Virtual Events

 If there was still any hope for watching the ball drop in Times Square, this new curfew put an end to that.
-If things don’t get any better over the next month or two, bars or clubs have no hope for the crowds or big profits that come with end of year New Years Eve parties when the last call is 10pm!
+If things don’t get any better over the next month or two, bars or clubs have no hope for the crowds or big profits that come with end of year New Year’s Eve parties when the last call is 10pm!

 Will Heavier Regulations On Nightlife Have A Paradoxical Effect?

 Underground parties continue to flourish under these restrictions.
-They still popped up on Halloween night and New Year’s Eve despite the curfews, city police task forces that were roaming the streets, making fake profiles on social media, and busting underground party organizers for violations!
+They still popped up on Halloween night and New Year’s Eve despite the curfews, city police task forces roaming the streets, law enforcement making fake profiles on social media, and busting party organizers for violations!